ezsystems/commerce-documentation/docs/guide/templating/template_resolver.md

 Using the template resolver has the following limitations:

-- `pagelayout.html.twig` can not be resolved by the template resolver
+- `pagelayout.html.twig` cannot be resolved by the template resolver
 - it is not possible to override templates included with the Twig `use` operator.
 - it is not possible to use the template resolver in the configuration, so for overriding standard templates, for example full eZ templates, you need to override the configuration: